Moving office? It’s not usually a time you think of better employee engagement and productivity.

 Moving office doesn’t have to signal a permanent change to remote working but it is a perfect time to experiment with these options during the months of transition.
 If your business has positive results, you can adopt remote working solutions as part of your company culture, or offer it to the employees who show more productivity, engagement, or other business results.
 Mobile collaboration tools can be used anywhere, at any time, and can adapt to individual preferences.

-However, if your business really can not accommodate remote working options at this stage, you may have to lose staff in the move.
-Technology solutions provide time-efficient and easier recruitment processes.
+However, if your business can not accommodate remote working options and you have to lose staff in the move, technology solutions can help with recruitment processes.
 Job interviews and training are increasingly conducted over video, widening the pool of candidates to potentially hire from anywhere in the world.

 This can tide you over if you’re not in a position for a company-wide digital transformation.